 Saying that social media has become a part of our daily lives is an understatement.
 It seems like social media has taken over most of our lives nowadays.
-Aside from the sole purpose of connecting with family and friends, social media has also become our primary source of information, entertainment, business, and online marketing.
+Aside from the sole purpose of connecting with family and friends, social media has also become our primary source of information, love status video, entertainment, business, and online marketing.

 A recent study shows the estimated active social media users can reach up to over 2.77-billion users for 2019 alone, that is about 40% of the world’s population.
 With most of the people checking up on social media from time-to-time, it is only best for a brand to take advantage of this platform to level up their online marketing strategy.